 What will your next book be about?

 Well, with Cathy Lazere, whom we mentioned before, we are writing now a book that’s at the publisher’s and it’s called Natural Computing: DNA, Quantum Bits, and the Future of Smart Machines.
-And what it is, is a book that is much more speculative, but in the same format as Out of their Minds, which is that it’s biographies and then what people are doing.
+[The book came out in May 2010 in English and May 2011 in French and very soon in Japanese] And what it is, is a book that is much more speculative, but in the same format as Out of their Minds, which is that it’s biographies and then what people are doing.
 What we are looking at are future directions in computing based on people who are trying to solve extremely hard problems.
 So a typical hard problem is: how do you make spacecraft survive for a hundred years if they are going to make a trip?
 Another typical hard problem is protein folding.
 Another typical hard problem is robotics, and how do you make robots that fend for themselves.
 So there are many very difficult problems that require to me a new kind of computing and the new kind of computing we seem to be seeing is the computing based on a life analogy.
 Either they involve genetic algorithms, or they involve feedback in very interesting ways, so that systems are built to be adaptable.
 But genetic algorithms also involve feedback, so that is consistent with that.
 And very often, not only do they involve nature in a metaphorical way, but sometimes in a real way.
-So for example, one of the people that we interviewed does analogue computing, which people thought was completely dead, but for certain things, it can really good.
+So for example, one of the people that we interviewed does analog computing, which people thought was completely dead, but for certain things, it can really good.
 This summer in fact, we are doing an extremely intensive project with him at New York, his name is Jonathan Mills, and he is at Indiana.
 We are doing an extremely intensive project with him for protein folding, because, after all, proteins fold in a millisecond, the best computers for doing this, which is probably David Shaw’s Anton, take months to solve a small protein.
 And those are multi-million dollar machines!
 There is something wrong with the picture, because clearly, the protein is not computing like that.
 So it is quite possible that there are other paradigms that could work better.

 Beyond the puzzle aspects, are there other characteristics of the types of problems that you like to work on?